Creating and managing workflows

 To delete:

-2. Click the menu icon next to the flow
+2. Click the menu icon next to the workflow

 3. Click Delete